 - Pirates – Believe it or not, in certain parts of the world this is still a pretty big problem.
 Make sure you have the proper equipment to be able to defend yourself in case of attack.
 (SHOTGUN!)

-- Make sure you know what you’re doing! – If you are not familiar with boating, you should take at least 6 months of time to cruise around shore, take lessons and become familiar with your boat before sailing off into the sunset.
+- Make sure you know what you’re doing! – If you are not familiar with boating, you should take at least 6 months of time to cruise around the shore.
+I highly recommend taking lessons and becoming familiar with your boat before sailing off into the sunset.

-- Communications - Cell phones when near shore, satellite communications, and a Ham Radio should be on the top of your list of considerations.
+- Communications – Cell phones when near shore, satellite communications, a marine radio, and a Ham Radio should all be on the top of your list of considerations.

 - Boats require a lot of maintenance.
-Make sure you know the in’s and out’s of your boats and how to trouble shoot anything that might go wrong when out at sea.
+Make sure you know the ins and outs of your boat, and how to troubleshoot anything that might go wrong when you’re out at sea.

 Check out our Off the Grid section for more unconventional and alternative ways of living.